-In October 2010, the 8th Summit of the Asia Europe Meeting (ASEM8) was held in Brussels.
-For that occasion, the Centre For Fine Arts – Brussels (BOZAR) with the support of the Asia-Europe Foundation (ASEF) organised an exhibition called A Passage to Asia: 25 centuries of exchange between Asia and Europe.
+In 2010, the Centre for Fine Arts – Brussels (BOZAR) with the support of the Asia-Europe Foundation (ASEF) organised an exhibition called A Passage to Asia: 25 centuries of exchange between Asia and Europe, alongside the 8th Summit of the Asia Europe Meeting (ASEM8) in Brussels.
 This brilliant exhibition presented over 300 precious artefacts, which illustrated beautiful examples of cultural heritage as well as vibrant exchanges between the two regions.
 Helmed by Dr. Jan van Alphen and Dr Kenson Kwok, this exhibition resulted in an enormous multilateral cooperation project which brought together over 70 museums from 16 Asian ASEM countries.

 - Caring for the deceased

 - Southeast Asia, world philosophies as artistic inspiration

 - Refinements from the monasteries